irtf-spacerg/spacerg-materials/charter/background.md

 The Proposed Systems and Protocol Adaptations for Circumstellar Environments Research Group (SPACE RG) shall be chartered to explore and investigate research questions related to architecture, protocol design, manageability considerations, and approaches to operationalize several categories of non-terrestrial networks.

 Specifically, the research group shall focus on networking among potentially heterogeneous nodes (by node type, administration, operator, among others) with highly dynamic connectivity imposed by their non-terrestrial deployment environment.
-This includes High-Altitude Platforms (HAPS), typically in the stratosphere, satellites in Low, Medium, and Geostationary orbits (LEO, MEO, GEO), as well as platforms in other trajectories – cislunar and beyond.
+This includes satellites in Low, Medium, and Geostationary orbits (LEO, MEO, GEO), as well as platforms in other trajectories – cislunar and beyond: we collectively refer to these networks as "space networks".
-Since similar considerations may also apply to lower altitude networks among airborne vehicles, both as provider and user of network services, we embrace other networked flying vehicles as well, noting that those may likely be different in scale, mobility, and predictability but pose related challenges to protocols and applications.
+Whhile similar considerations may also apply to High Altitude Platforms (HAPS), typically in the stratosphere, as well as lower altitude networks among airborne vehicles, both as provider and user of network services, those may likely differ in scale, mobility, and predictability.
+In spite of these posing related challenges to protocols and applications, we do intentionally not include such, but note possible linkages to this wider field of aerospace networks.
-For brevity, all these are collectively referred to below as “aerospace networks”.

-Aerospace networks feature several challenging properties that may impact all layers of the networking protocol stack, often in ways that contrast sharply with the assumptions underlying terrestrial networks.
+Space networks feature several challenging properties that may impact all layers of the networking protocol stack, often in ways that contrast sharply with the assumptions underlying terrestrial networks.
 These challenges have numerous root causes.

 1. **Mobility & Topology Dynamics:** High-speed movement, predictable and opportunistic links, frequent topology partitions.